Ulyanov-programmer/multitool/README.md

   * Download images, including vectors, from the layout and add them to the img folder.
 Do not be lazy to create additional folders in it for easy navigation.

   * Add fonts to **fonts** folder.
 They will be automatically included in the fonts.sass file and in the main stylesheet - style.sass.
-    > Be careful, the font file must not contain any characters before writing.
+    > Be careful, the fonts.sass file **must not contain any characters** before writing.
     ___
   * Add icon fonts if needed.
     * The stylesheet file, remade under .sass, add to the sass folder with an arbitrary name.
 Next, connect it to the main stylesheet - style.sass via